The Babys (album)

-The Babys is the self-titled debut album of the British rock group the Babys, released on 1 December 1976.
+The Babys is the debut album of the British rock group The Babys, released in December 1976.
 It was later re-released as a double album with the group's second album Broken Heart.

 Lead single "If You've Got the Time" charted on the Billboard Hot 100, peaking at No. 88.

 Track listing

 All songs by John Waite, Wally Stocker, Michael Corby and Tony Brock; except where listed.